etkecc/synapse-admin/docs/system-users.md

 you can protect these accounts from accidental changes.

-If a system-managed user was locked, deactivated, or erased by mistake (e.g., from a client app or using any other way), Synapse Admin will allow to restore it back to an active state.
+If a system-managed user was locked, deactivated, or erased by mistake (e.g., from a client app or using any other way), Synapse Admin will allow you to restore it to an active state.

 ## Configuration